AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

 ### Project Status

-Configure any of the following preferences for newly created projects `throughout the system`:
+Configure any of the following preferences for newly created projects throughout the system:

 <table cellspacing="0">
  <col>